clemcer/loggifly/README.md

     action_keywords: # trigger a restart/stop of the container. can not be set globally
       - restart: keyword3
       - stop:
-          regex: regex-pattern # this is how to set regex patterns for action_keywords
+          regex: regex-pattern3 # this is how to set regex patterns for action_keywords

 ```